-House of Holland spring/summer 2018 collection catwalk show for LFWLondon Fashion Week SS18
+House of Holland spring/summer 2018 collection catwalk show for LFW

-House of Holland certainly didn’t disappoint with his kaleidoscopic spring/summer 2018 collection, which was presented in the Topshop Showspace today.
+House of Holland certainly didn’t disappoint with their kaleidoscopic spring/summer 2018 collection, which was presented in the Topshop Showspace today.

 Entitled Original Pirate Material, after The Street’s 2002 album, the show opened with Mike Skinner’s instantly recognisable sound.
 A nautical-themed range followed, with prints and patterns reminiscent of waves manifested in 60s and 70s-style pieces.